 The Basic BIM execution plan should contain the necessary rules of collaboration and information exchange.
 On a basic level, it may contain

 - BIM goals-objectives

 - Information exchange protocol

 - Defining Infrastructure requirement

-It enables you to set down the roles, expectation and process requirements which saves lots of hassles down the track.
-You know who is responsible for what, which tools and technology will be used.
-It provides much more benefits than the efforts it takes.
+It enables you to set down the roles, expectations, and process requirements which saves a lot of hassles down the track.
+You know who is responsible for what, and which tools and technology will be used.
+It provides many more benefits than the efforts it takes.

 2. Not using the right hardware